 Our courses run from two-semester elementary language course to advanced language and literature courses to a variety of courses in culture and civilization and at a variety of levels.
 All our instruction is done by highly qualified professors, in classes where each student's learning needs and capacities receive focused attention.
 Each instructor also covers survey courses designed to serve a broad range of students, including those who are not Classics majors.

 Classics, Greek and Latin is designed to provide thorough and rigorous training in ancient Greek and Latin, the principal languages and literatures of the ancient Mediterranean world and beyond.
 Our majors have found doors opening for them in a variety of fields: teaching, scholarship (including PhD work in Classics, archaeology, etc.), careers of all sorts.
 Specializing in one of the two languages, ancient Greek or Latin, students enrolled in this major take at least four semesters in that language plus at least two semesters of study in the other.
-Their program is rounded out with coursework in ancient civilization, history, culture, and so on; see the University Bulletin for details.
+Their program is rounded out with coursework in ancient civilization, history, culture, and so on.

 Latin is designed to provide thorough and rigorous training in ancient Latin.
 Majors may leverage the training this major provides toward advancement in a variety of fields, including teaching.
 (Majors of ours have gained admission to Master of Arts in Teaching [MAT] programs in Latin.)
 Or the enrichment Latin majors gain can supplement training in other disciplines, including Medieval and Early Modern Studies.
 Either way, this major holds many possibilities for students.

-Students majoring in Latin will take a minimum of five courses beyond the 102 level, one course in Roman History, plus additional courses in culture, civilization, and so on to round out their program; see the University Bulletin for details.
+Students majoring in Latin will take a minimum of five courses beyond the 102 level, one course in Roman History, plus additional courses in culture, civilization, and so on to round out their program.